 Visit the FAQs for more essential information.

-If you need more help, call Legal Aid Services of Oklahoma at 888-534-5243 or this page for information about kinds of help.
+If you need more help, call Legal Aid Services of Oklahoma's Disaster Legal Services Hotline at 888-602-8494.

 I am filing the appeal for someone over whom I have a Guardianship or Power of Attorney.
 Do I need any other forms?